FGendron/Machine-Learning-Coursera/README.md

 Jupyter notebooks to perform Machine Learning.
 Exemples are from the Coursera MOOC on Machine Learning from Standford Uni.
 Originally designed in Octave, I have redone the thing in python using jupyter notebooks.

+Ordering:
+  - Linear Regression with one variable
+  - Linear Regression with mulit variables